 Private prisons are, in theory, a practical solution to a thorny problem.
 The state has too many prisoners and not enough prisons.
 The public sector is unable or unwilling to build more.
 Private companies step in and earn revenue per prisoner to maintain and run the facilities.
 The system minimizes government waste while increasing the capacity of incarceration.

 The theory behind private prisons has translated poorly into practice, however, and has been strongly criticized.
 Studies showed there were minimal savings compared to using public prisons.
 A scandal involving the murder of an Oklahoma couple by escaped inmates was linked to lax security at their private facility.
 Another private Ohio prison saw thirteen stabbings, two murders, and six escapes in its initial 14 months.
-In 2011, a Court Judge was convicted in a “cash for kids jail scheme,” in which private prisons had paid him to dole out harsh sentences in order to maintain their prison population.
+In 2011, a Pennsylvania Juvenile Court judge was convicted in a “cash for kids jail scheme,” in which private prisons had paid him to dole out harsh sentences in order to maintain their prison population.

 The Obama administration had begun to scale back its use of private prisons.
 The future for the industry looked grim and investments plummeted.
 Consequently, when the Trump campaign began outlining future plans, private prison groups lobbied.

 Quartz reports, “GEO Group, one of the two largest prison operators, was one of the few publicly traded companies to openly donate large sums to the Trump effort.
 Both GEO Group and CoreCivic, the other industry giant, donated to the presidential inauguration.
 One donation, the senators point out, came a day after the Obama Justice Department’s decision to eliminate their use of private facilities.”